Non-abelian Hodge correspondence over singular K\"ahler spaces: Pluri-harmonic metrics on Higgs sheaves over the regular locus

 \begin{lemma} Let $(Y_\orb, \omega_\orb)$ be an $n$-dimensional compact complex Gauduchon orbifold.
 Suppose that the nonnegative function $\phi(x,t)\in C^{\infty}(Y_\orb\times[0,\infty))$ is a solution of the following heat flow Then for any $t>t_{0}\geq 0$. \end{lemma}

-The following lemma can be concluded by running the argument of \cite[Appendix]{CZ25} in the context of orbifolds.
-The only difference is that the constant $\widehat{C}_1$ doesn't depend on $d\w_\orb^{n-1}$ since we assume that $\w_\orb$ is balanced (see \cite[(A.27)]{CZ25}.
+The proof of the following lemma proceeds by directly adapting the argument in \cite[Appendix]{CZ25} to the orbifold setting.
+The only difference is that the constant $\widehat{C}_1$ does not depend on $d\w_\orb^{n-1}$ since we assume that $\w_\orb$ is balanced (see \cite[(A.27)]{CZ25}.